aziziknown/singerVoiceTypePrediction/README.md

   * goTraining: run only training
   * goTesting: run only testing
   * goAll:run all the above with all possible combination of parameters
-  * goTTest: script for calculate t-test
+  * goTTest: script for run t-test